-n the coming years, the American healthcare industry is projected to see incredibly rapid growth-adding more new positions from 2014 to 2024 than any other industry in our economy.18 Already, caregivers are facing near unprecedented levels of demand.
-Between 2013 and 2015, the number of Americans with health insurance rose by almost 17 million,19 opening the door for many patients to receive more regular care.
+n the coming years, the American healthcare industry is projected to see incredibly rapid growth adding more new positions from 2014 to 2024 than any other industry in our economy.14 Already, caregivers are facing near unprecedented levels of demand.
+Between 2013 and 2015, the number of Americans with health insurance rose by almost 17 million,15 opening the door for many patients to receive more regular care.
 The country's 76.4 million baby boomers are also aging rapidly-at a major cost to our healthcare system.
-Studies have found that elderly

-Americans spend three times more on healthcare services than those of working age each year.20
+Studies have found that elderly Americans spend three times more on healthcare services than those of working age each year.16

-In California, a state where more than one out of every eight residents is currently elderly, finding enough healthcare workers remains a challenge-and one that will likely worsen in the future.
-While the state has a healthy supply of practicing physicians overall, shortages impact a wide range of other healthcare fields.
-In 2014, 5.7 healthcare jobs were listed online in California for every one unemployed healthcare worker in the state.
+In Hawaii, a state where almost one out of every six residents is currently elderly, finding enough healthcare workers remains a challenge-and one that will likely worsen in the future.
+While the state has a healthy supply of practicing physicians, shortages impact a wide range of other healthcare fields.
+In 2014, 9.6 healthcare jobs were listed online in Hawaii for every one unemployed healthcare worker in the state.
+Other occupations, such available healthcare jobs were advertised online in 2014, compared to 777 unemployed healthcare workers.

-CALIFORNIA HAS A SHORTAGE OF HEALTHCARE WORKERS
+HAWAII HAS A SHORTAGE OF HEALTHCARE WORKERS